ddmitov/perl-executing-browser/README.md

 * Can print current page by clicking a special URL.
 * Browser can also be closed by clicking a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.
 * Can be used in normal or frameless window in resizable, fixed size or fullscreen mode.
-100% of the browser screen area is dedicated to HTML, CSS and JavaScript interfaces.
+100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
 Basic program functions are accessible from a right-click context menu.
-* Output from local scripts, local and allowed web pages can be open in a new window; 'Open in new window' from context menu.
+* Output from local scripts, local and allowed web pages can be opened in new window; 'Open in new window' from context menu.
 * System tray icon & menu.

 Limitations